ietf-wg-cellar/ebml-specification/specification.markdown

 The following two-octet Element IDs are RESERVED: 0x7FFF and 0x4000.

-The two-octet ranges of 0x0000 to 0x3FFF and 0x8000 to 0xFFFF are
-not valid for use as an Element ID.
+Values in the two-octet ranges of 0x0000 to 0x3FFF and 0x8000 to 0xFFFF are not valid for use as an Element ID.

 Three-octet Element IDs **MUST** be between 0x203FFF and 0x3FFFFE.
 Element IDs are to be allocated within this range according to the "First Come First Served" policy [@!RFC8126].